EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Systematic framing justifying Pakistan's military actions
+Systematic victimization framing justifying Pakistani military actions

-Overstating alternative partnerships to showcase geopolitical autonomy
+Over-valorization of alternative partnerships to demonstrate geopolitical autonomy

 Discover how another country covers this same story.